Stripe vs Sumup: Comparison for UK businesses

 Chargeback£20£10

-Stripe and SumUp do offer many very similar products and services, and in many cases their fees are quite similar too.
+Stripe and SumUp offer many similar products and services, and in many cases their fees are similar too.
 However, they’re not exactly the same so comparing Stripe vs SumUp for your specific business needs is important.

 Bear in mind that both providers offer a variety of different options which can come with different fees depending on the specific arrangements you have with the company, so you’ll need to look carefully at costs to decide which is best for you.
 Reach out to the SumUp and Stripe sales teams for more details, and to learn about the packages available for your specific company.